ARM-software/AVH-SystemModeling/EchoCanceller/README.md

 The simulation is containing two simulators:

-- The [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) (VHT) where the Cortex-M55 application is run
+- The [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) where the Cortex-M55 application is run
 - The [OpenModelica](https://www.openmodelica.org/) generated simulator which is implementing the acoustic of the room : it is a digital twin

-The [OpenModelica](https://www.openmodelica.org/) generated simulator is launching the [VHT](https://arm-software.github.io/VHT/main/overview/html/index.html).
+The [OpenModelica](https://www.openmodelica.org/) generated simulator is launching the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html).

-The [VHT](https://arm-software.github.io/VHT/main/overview/html/index.html) is connecting to the [Modelica](https://www.openmodelica.org/) simulator using sockets.
+The [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) is connecting to the [Modelica](https://www.openmodelica.org/) simulator using sockets.

 ![architecture](Documentation/architecture.png)